 You can use my calculations pretty easily on an espresso scenario.
 It’s just rather than spending about $40 on an AeroPress, you’re probably spending a few hundred on a good espresso machine.

 What I built into my calculations is one last complicated assumption: that you’re drinking the same amount of coffee if you buy it at a coffee shop vs making it at home.
-While I think this logic is defensible, I must admit that it doesn’t strictly fit my experience.
+While I think this logic is defensible, we must admit that it doesn’t strictly fit my experience.
 That is: now that we can have delicious coffee at home, both Megan and I drink more coffee.

-This factors into my calculus, because I factored in the cost of “expensive” coffee beans, which are most of what we drink.
+This factors into our calculus, because I factored in the cost of “expensive” coffee beans, which are most of what we drink.
 We buy a lot of beans from local roasters.
 And some are online.
 And we’re generally happy to pay right around $20 for a 12oz bag.
 Those prices vary, but that’s the high end of what I don’t hesitate on.

-Hard ROI Answers: Some Possible Coffee Scenarios
+The ROI Based on Some Possible Coffee Scenarios

 Low Startup Costs, $3.50 Local Coffee: You’ll Break Even in Days